Welcome to the website of the conference Evidence for Policymakers!

-Entrance is, due to the support of 7 ministries, free for policymakers of the Dutch ministries, excluding seperate research and advice entities.
+Entrance is, due to the support of the Dutch ministries, free for policymakers of the Dutch ministries, excluding seperate research and advice entities.
 The conference will take place in a hybrid format.
 Both physical and virtual participation for the speakers will be possible.
 Participants will be able to attend the conference virtually, through a specialized platform.

 Evidence for the effectiveness of new policy interventions is often related to the evaluation of policymaking.
 National Statistical Offices and many other governmental agencies play a role here.
 Evidence may also - especially in crisis situations - be used for the prediction of the effectiveness of new policies.
 In the Netherlands, the Policy Analysis Agencies (Plan Bureaus) have gained a special reputation to generate broadly accepted calculations which predict the effectiveness of political programs.
 Behavior Insight Teams in different parts of the world also have gained a reputation in creating well substantiated instruments to predict and enhance the effectiveness of policy interventions.